roman-milk/roman-milk.github.io/dirty-susan.md

  On this occasion Omar was allowed to spread his seed indiscriminately, with Amy's need for his sperm temporarily satisfied.

  The girl herself laid with John, the older man spooning behind her, his penis inside her pussy, while Ray had his hands full, literally, with Susan.
 Ray loved having the blonde astride him, her jugs in his face, his fingers overflowing with breast-flesh while he sucked and slobbered at them, his erection buried deep in Susan's body.
-Report_Story #7